Joonsak/team20pw/README.md

 - fixed a lot of problems on other pages(Structure, mobile layout) -
 ### Samuli
--Created Menu pages and the css for them
+- Created Menu pages and the css for them
--Styled index
+- Styled index
--brought and created files for some of the images
+- brought and created files for some of the images
--got custom font to work
+- got custom font to work
--created figma layouts
+- created figma layouts

 ### Santeri